 Narrator: In more recent games, they've had most of their descriptive text be read aloud, following in the footsteps of Sid Meier's Alpha Centauri.
 Though in this case, they only have one person doing the job:

-Leonard Nimoy in Civ IV.
-Though Nimoy wasn't hired for the expansion packs, and their narration ends up quite jarring.
+Leonard Nimoy in IV.
+Though Nimoy wasn't hired for the expansion packs, making the new narration (by Sid Meier) rather jarring.

 The civics and similar mechanics in previous games generally had an advantage and a drawback.
 The social policies in V avert it, as they were designed not to have drawbacks, besides the opportunity cost of not choosing the other available policies.

-In Brave New World for Civ V, trading with other countries gets you some nice profits, but if you're more advanced than them, it'll also leak science points to them as their traders pick up a few tricks from traveling to your country.
+In the Brave New World expansion for V, trading with other countries gets you some nice profits, but if you're more advanced than them, it'll also leak science points to them as their traders pick up a few tricks from traveling to your country.
 Also, trade caravans can be attacked.

 Generally in effect for V especially when a very rare request is made by the AI for you to denounce another civ.
 If you don't do it, they will rant at you in perfect spirit with the trope and possibly even declare war.